App Builder includes the following new features and enhancements for the Digital Design & Decision Center 2018.12 release.

 You can use the new Play Animation button on the Map widget to play or pause map animations.

 Changes to widget and app board layouts are now saved and automatically restored.
-For example, if you change the column order of a Grid widget and exit Supply Chain Planning, the new column order will be in place each time you subsequently access the app.
+For example, if you change the column order of a Grid widget and exit App Builder, the new column order will be in place each time you subsequently access the app.

 Default recipient list